-- A point where two systems ,subjects, organization's etc. meet and interact. - Interface=system/environment. - A specification is an agreement between the produce of the services consumer of that services. - There are 4 types of interface specification: - ≻Procedural interface : Calling existing program by new program(API). - ≻Data structures : Passed from one subsystem to another.
-Graphical data model. - Representation of data : Ordering of bits.
-Common in embedded and real time system. - Message passing interface : Sub system requesting service from another sub system.
-Used in Distributed system and parallel processing.
+- A point where two systems ,subjects, organisations etc. meet and interact. - Interface=system/environment. - A specification is a agreement between the produce of the services consumer of that services. - There are 4 types of interface specification: - ➤ Procedural interface : calling existing program by new program(API). - ➤ Data structures : passed from one subsystem to another.
+Graphical data model. - ➤ Representation of data: Ordering of bits.
+Common in embedded and real time system. - Message passing interface: sub system requesting service from another sub system.